-DigitalOcean vs Google Cloud vs AWS: Which is best for hosting WordPress?
+DigitalOcean vs AWS vs Google Cloud vs Linode vs Vultr: Which is Best for Hosting WordPress?

-For that reason we’ll be looking at which provider is best for hosting WordPress on a single server and not taking into consideration other services such as load balancers or managed databases.
-As we’ll be using SpinupWP to provision the servers, we know that all three will be configured to the exact same specifications.
-Therefore, when it comes to comparing the three providers, we can concentrate on ease of use, performance and price.
+Although both AWS and Google Cloud provide a full spectrum of cloud computing services, we’ll be looking at which provider is best for hosting WordPress on a single server and not considering other services such as load balancers, managed databases, or object storage.
+As we’ll be using SpinupWP to provision the servers, we know that all five will be configured to the exact same specifications.
+Therefore, when it comes to comparing the five providers, we can concentrate on ease of use, performance and price.

 I’m also going to be using Amazon Lightsail in this article.
 Amazon Lightsail extracts away a lot of the complexities around AWS and makes it simple to spin up virtual servers, while still using the same underlying AWS infrastructure.
-While DigitalOcean and Amazon Lightsail have a comparable server spec, Google Cloud doesn’t, so I’ve selected the closest spec VM instance, which at the time of writing is a g1-small.
-I’ve also added a similar size SSD boot disk, which gives us the following servers:
+While DigitalOcean, Linode, Vultr and Amazon Lightsail have a comparable server spec, Google Cloud doesn’t, so I’ve selected the closest spec VM instance, which at the time of writing is a g1-small.
+I’ve also added a similar size SSD boot disk, as all other providers come with a SSD disk as standard, which gives us the following servers:

 Let’s start with how easy each service is to get up and running on SpinupWP.